 Rebecca's nonfiction essays have been shortlisted for the Australian Book Review Calibre Prize and the Woollahra Digital Literary Award; a number of these works are currently taught in universities around Australia.
-Rebecca's writing has been translated into Korean, Spanish, Finnish and Norwegian.
-Rebecca has been a recipient of writing fellowships hosted by organisations including the Rachel Carson Centre for Environment and Society (Munich); the Mick Dark Residency at Varuna, the National Writing House (New South Wales); and the AsiaLink Foundation (Tokyo and Kyoto).
+Rebecca's writing has been translated into Korean, Italian, Slovakian, Spanish, Finnish, Mandarin and Norwegian.
+Rebecca has been a recipient of writing fellowships hosted by organisations including the Rachel Carson Centre for Environment and Society (Munich); the Mick Dark Residency at Varuna, the National Writing House (New South Wales); Bundanon; and the AsiaLink Foundation (Tokyo and Kyoto).
+She lives in Australia.

 Image Credit: Leanne Dixon, 2020

-'Fathoms' long-listed for the 2020 Mark & Evette Moran Nib Literary Award, for excellence in research and nonfiction writing.
+'Fathoms' AWARDED the 2020 Mark & Evette Moran Nib Literary Award, for excellence in research and nonfiction writing

 * * * * *